What is the difference between a finance manager and an accounting manager?

 When it comes to forecasting, not everyone you share your work with will have the same financial training, so you’ll often need to be the expert voice in the room, presenting your knowledge clearly and effectively, to help stakeholders make their decisions.
 You’ll need to be confident in talking in front of a room and creating slide decks and graphs.

-In times of change, you need to be capable of giving quick, informed feedback, to allow the company to react quickly.
+In times of change, you need to be capable of giving quick and informed feedback.
+This allows to allow the company to react quickly.
 To support this, one of the key financial manager skills is building relationships, so that others can feel comfortable and confident when it comes to trusting the information that they’re given.

-You’ll also need to be confident in using technology on a daily basis, both to create reports and to model any future goals in an easy-to-understand way.
+You’ll also need to be confident in using technology daily.
+To create reports and to model any future goals in an easy-to-understand way.
 In summary, a successful financial manager will have strong project management skills, take an analytical approach, and have excellent business awareness.

 How to become a financial manager